vladi-rh/rhoai-genaiops-lab-instructions/docs/3-ready-to-scale-101/1-llama-stack.md

     ![llama-satck-playground-ocp.png](./images/llama-stack-playground-ocp.png)

-    Then you can click the little arrow on the side and access to the playground.
+    Then you can click the little arrow on the side of the circle/icon and access to the playground.

     ![llama-stack-playground.png](./images/llama-stack-playground.png)

 3. If you scroll on the left menu, there is a `System Prompt` area.
 We can continue experimenting and iterating on our prompts here.

     ![llama-stack-playground-summary.png](./images/llama-stack-playground-summary.png)

+You have a few more options than in Gradio as well, try them out on the summarize task and see if you can figure out what `Top P` and `Repetition Penalty` does to your output.
+What are good values for these?

+---

 Now, let’s look at how we can interact with Llama Stack programmatically and what changes we need to make to the frontend.